Charges in 2020 road rage shooting dismissed, solicitor cites castle doctrine

 The incident ended when the pair reached the intersection of East Martintown and Atomic roads and the suspect "brandished a handgun and shot one time into [the victim's] vehicle," according to public safety.

-The suspect followed the victim to the Sprint station before turning onto the off-ramp headed to Georgia.
+The suspect followed the victim to the Sprint station before turning onto the off-ramp headed toward Georgia.
 Public safety issued a be on the look out alert to the Richmond County Sheriff's Office.

-On May 2, police released a statement asking for the public's assistance in gathering information about the incident.
-Public safety identified the suspect vehicle as a tan Lexus or Mercedes.
+On May 9, police released a statement asking for the public's assistance in gathering information about the incident and shared a photo of the suspect vehicle.

+The car, a 2006-2009 Ford Focus, was last seen turning onto the off-ramp headed toward Georgia on April 29.

 If anyone has information about the road rage incident in North Augusta, they should call Detective Fox at 803-441-4217.
 Tips will remain anonymous.